Table of Contents

 This treatment is appropriate for people with wet macular degeneration, according to Mayo Clinic.
 Doctors inject a drug into an arm vein, and then shine a laser on abnormal eye blood vessels.
 When the drug enters these blood vessels, it is activated by the laser, and the blood vessel is closed.

 This is considered a revolutionary form of therapy, according to the American Macular Degeneration Foundation, as the laser used is not likely to damage healthy parts of the eye.
 It is focused only on damaged portions of the eye, amending what is broken while leaving everything else alone.
 It cannot cure macular degeneration or stop future damage, but it may help to preserve the vision people have now.

 Stem Cell Implants

-In one form of therapy, described by Healthline, doctors line stem cells on a supportive structure, and they surgically implant that structure into the retina of the eye.
+In one form of therapy, doctors line stem cells on a supportive structure, and they surgically implant that structure into the retina of the eye.
 In time, those stem cells grow into new retinal tissue, integrating with the tissue that is already there.
-The researcher quoted in this article felt that the early results were promising, as people tended to tolerate the surgery well and one patient in four had an improvement in visual acuity.
+Researchers feel the early results are promising, as people tend to tolerate the surgery well and one patient in four had an improvement in visual acuity.

 In a second study published in the New England Journal of Medicine, researchers describe pulling stem cells from people's bodies and using those cells on a supportive structure inserted into the eye.
 Instead of relying on embryonic stem cells, which makes some people uncomfortable, these researchers were using people's own bodies to help them to see clearer.
 At one year after the procedure, researchers said, visual acuity hadn't worsened.
 This seems to indicate the surgery helped to halt the progression of the disease.